valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 ## Objective

 The main goal of this project is to build a regression model to predict the price of the King County properties.
-Final model should have at most 3 features with p-values < 0.05.
+Final model should have at most 3 features with p-values less than 0.05.

 ## Dataset